Social Enterprise, Exits, and Liquidity Events

 True Confession: while studying toward my MBA in Sustainable Management, I was baffled by the concept of an “exit plan.”
 I just couldn’t understand why a social entrepreneur – especially one who poured her heart and soul into building a mission-driven business – would ever want to leave that business in the hands of others… others who probably did not share her passion, commitment or values.
 Wouldn’t the founder’s exit lead to a dilution of those values?

 Since then, I’ve gained a better understanding of the need for exit plans.
+For me it’s like an adventure to try Daisy Slots casino games that I have never played before.
 Of course there are several reasons why a social entrepreneur might want to move on from a company she birthed and nourished: she might be ready to retire or turn her energy toward other projects.
 She may be called to take care of herself (or family) in the event of illness.
 Or perhaps the founder is truly an entrepreneur at heart, and navigating the waters of a mature business just isn’t as exciting to her as starting up a brand new social enterprise.

 In order for there to be enough cash on hand to repay the exiting founder for her investment in the business, a succession plan requires some kind of liquidity event.
 If there are outside equity investors involved, the liquidity event is when they would see their return as well.
 (See Terri Spath’s recent blog post: rsfsocialfinance.org/2009/08/revenue-participation-notes, which outlines the benefits and drawbacks of traditional loans and equity financing, and what RSF is doing to offer alternatives.)